 STAT trained Alexander Technique teacher in St Dogmaels, near Cardigan, Pembrokeshire

 F.M Alexander (1869 to 1955) made some key discoveries about the human condition.
-His principles of inhibition and direction are very important because they put us in touch with our own nature and help prevent us from going horribly wrong.
+His principles of inhibition and direction are important because they put us in touch with our own nature and, when we face difficulties, help prevent us from making things worse.

-Freedom of movement and the the flow and breath of life are always a hair's breadth away.
-But because of our end-gaining habits we go round continuing to block our own energy.
+Freedom of movement and lightness of being are always a hair's breadth away.
+But, partly because of our end-gaining habits, we continue to block our own energy.

-Over time, with Alexander work, we get better at knowing when we're doing this and so begin to stop making things so difficult for ourselves.
+Over time, with Alexander work, we get better at knowing when we're doing this, and making life easier for ourselves.

 "I have been practising 'neck free' this morning at work, it would seem to be helping as it’s got to this time without me rubbing my neck once or having to stretch out to relieve tension in my shoulders, I normally get to that stage by about 10am!"
 Donna